 A founding partner in The New Media Firm, Tierney Hunt has earned a reputation as a skilled political strategist, director, producer and writer.

-For nearly twenty years, Tierney Hunt has directed award-winning ads for competitive races across the country, helping to elect Governors and dozens of members of the U.S. House and other statewide offices.
+For more than twenty years, Tierney Hunt has directed award-winning ads for competitive races across the country, helping to elect Governors and dozens of members of the U.S. House and other statewide offices.
 Tierney has worked on independent expenditure campaigns on behalf of Barack Obama for President in 2008 and 2012 and created media for Women Vote!